xilapa/go-tiny-projects/README.md

 ### order-processor
 An order price calculator that consume messages from a RabbitMq queue and persists the order on a Sqlite database.
-On this project I've implemented unity tests with [testify](https://github.com/stretchr/testify) using the "Test Suite" concept to keep "an state" between tests,  something that is familiar to me as TestFixtures on XUnit/C#.
+On this project I've implemented unity and integration tests using the "Test Suite" concept to have a way to do a Setup/Teardown for a group of tests, something that is familiar to me as TestFixtures on XUnit/C#.

+### test-assertions
+Simple test assertions that check if two values are equals or that a value is not an error.
+I've created this package after start using the standard tests lib on the "order-processor" project, to follow the DRY principle.